 how to tie various relevant factors to specific dollar amounts;

 articulating the bases for decisions;

 Finally, employers should consider implementing a policy or practice of conducting periodic pay analyses to determine whether employee pay is matching expectations and performance and whether the employer must make adjustments.
 For example, an employer may be paying an employee with limited prior experience at a lower rate than an employee with more experience.
 A pay increase process that provides for percentage increases over current pay rates may not bridge that gap at all, and, even if it does, the process may take a long time.

 With the new California FPA and New York’s Pay Equity Act, there is sure to be more pay discrimination litigation in California and New York.
 In addition, many of the same issues that would give rise to claims under California or New York law may also give rise to claims under federal law and the pay equity laws of other states.
 Employers need to be prepared to identify and correct any unjustified pay disparities now and to ensure they are using best practices in making pay decisions going forward.

-Liz Washko is a Shareholder in the Nashville office and the co-chair of the firm’s Pay Equity practice group.
-Ms. Washko represents management in a wide variety of employment matters both at the agency level and in litigation, including discrimination, harassment, retaliation, FMLA and FLSA cases.
-Ms. Washko has particular experience defending employers in FLSA collective actions and conducting pay audits and pay equity analyses.
-Ms. Washko has served as lead counsel in jury trials in both...
+Liz Washko is a Shareholder in the Nashville office and the co-chair of the firm’s Pay Equity Practice Group.
+Ms. Washko represents management in a wide variety of employment matters, at the agency level and in litigation.
+Ms. Washko has particular experience defending employers in FLSA collective actions, in pay discrimination cases (individual plaintiff and class/collective actions) and conducting proactive pay audits and pay equity analyses.
+Ms. Washko has served as lead counsel in jury...